-3.26.1 (a) Subject to (b) below, the fortnightly salary of a part-time teacher will be based on the step in the applicable4 base salary scale that the teacher would receive if employed full-time.
+3.26.1 The salary of a part-time teacher shall be a proportion of the rate on the base scale that the teacher would receive if employed full-time and shall exclude any additional salary and allowances.
 The number of hours for which payment shall be made shall be the number of class contact hours worked increased by 11 per cent.